skanishmd/IronClad-AI/README.md

 > **"Stop 'Vibe-Coding' with sensitive data.
 IronClad AI provides the surgical infrastructure needed to keep your research secrets local while your AI agent works in the cloud."**

 A universal security protocol for orchestrating AI agents in sensitive R&D environments.
-IronClad AI hardens local memory and air-gaps proprietary research secrets across OpenAI, Claude, and Cursor workflows but optimized for GEMINI.
+IronClad AI hardens local memory and air-gaps proprietary research secrets across OpenAI, Claude, and Cursor workflows but optimized for GEMINI CLI.

 ---